-Plaintiff Anita Trejo ("Plaintiff") successfully resolved her and Class Members' California Labor Code, Business and Professions Code, and Private Attorneys General Act ("PAGA") claims, resulting in a six hundred twenty-six thousand seven hundred five dollars and forty-five cents (\$626,705.45) nonreversionary settlement with an average estimated recovery of one hundred fortyone dollars and thirty-one cents (\$141.31) per Settlement Class Member.
-(Declaration of Taylor Mitzner ("Mitzner Dec."), ¶ 14.)
-Given Plaintiff's successful efforts in achieving monetary payments for the members of the Class, particularly in the face of significant litigation risks and uncertainties as discussed infra, Plaintiff and Class Counsel seek the following awards: (1) an enhancement payment for Plaintiff in the amount of seven thousand five hundred dollars (\$7,500.00) for her service to the Class as Class Representative; (2) Class Counsel attorneys' fees in the amount of two hundred eight thousand nine hundred one dollars and eighty-two cents (\$208,901.82); and (3) reimbursement of costs in the amount of thirteen thousand three hundred ninety-nine dollars and ninety-one cents (\$13,399.91).
+Plaintiff Jose Bermejo ("Plaintiff") successfully resolved his and Class Members' California Labor Code and Business and Professions Code claims, resulting in a two million four hundred thousand dollars (\$2,400,000.00) non-reversionary settlement with an average estimated recovery of three thousand one hundred sixtynine dollars and thirty-seven cents (\$3169.37) per Participating Class Member.
+(Declaration of Yami Burns ("Burns Decl."), ¶ 13.)
+Given Plaintiff's successful efforts in achieving monetary payments for the members of the Class, particularly in the face of significant litigation risks and uncertainties as discussed infra, Plaintiff and Class Counsel seek the following awards: (1) a class representative service payment for Plaintiff in the amount of ten thousand dollars (\$10,000.00) for his service to the Class as Class Representative; (2) Class Counsel attorneys' fees in the amount of eight hundred thousand dollars (\$800,000.00); and (3) reimbursement of costs in the amount of thirteen thousand five hundred sixty dollars and eighteen cents (\$13,560.18).

-Plaintiff seeks a modest enhancement payment in the amount of seven thousand five hundred dollars (\$7,500.00) to compensate her for her role in obtaining significant class-wide recovery and for providing a full general release of her claims.
-Such amount is fair and reasonable in light of the significant time and effort Plaintiff expended assisting with this class litigation and class-wide settlement, and the risks she took in order to vindicate the rights of over two thousand other workers.
-Plaintiff also served as a "private attorney general" in pursuing a Private Attorneys General Act cause of action against Defendants.
+Plaintiff seeks a modest enhancement payment in the amount of ten thousand dollars (\$10,000.00) to compensate him for his role in obtaining significant class-wide recovery and for providing a full general release of his claims.
+Such amount is fair and reasonable in light of the significant time and effort Plaintiff expended assisting with this class litigation and class-wide settlement, and the risks he took in order to vindicate the rights of over four hundred other workers.
 As such, Plaintiff earned the enhancement payment he seeks here.
-(Rodriguez v.
+Rodriguez v.
 West Publishing Corp.
 (9th Cir.
-2009) 563 F.3d 948, 958-59.)
+2009) 563 F.3d 948, 958-59.
 The requested payment is in line with service awards that other courts in this Circuit have approved in similar wage and hour cases.